erikhallmarkdev/imagesorter/README.md

 # imagesorter

-This simple script allows you to copy landscape, portrait, and square photos found in a directory into separate direcories.
+This simple script allows you to copy landscape, portrait, and square photos in a directory into separate direcories.

 ```
 Usage: imagesorter.py source-directory [options]